Appboy/appboy-windows-sdk/Phone/README.md

 <i><b>Note:</b> We've added `{tracking_id}_ab_pn_cid` to the launch string from push activations.</i>

 ## Feedback
-1. Call the method `Task<IResult> Appboy.SharedInstance.PostFeedback(string replyToEmail, string message, bool isReportingABug)` to post feedback.
+1. Call the method `Task<IResult> Appboy.SharedInstance.SubmitFeedback(string replyToEmail, string message, bool isReportingABug)` to post feedback.
 The result can be determined by examining the IResult.

 <i><b>Note:</b> This must be called after the application has been initialized and is able to make network requests.
 Feedback will appear under the "Feedback" section of the Appboy dashboard.</i>